 The facility capacity will be built to meet peak volumes of potential food and yard waste.
 A purpose-built facility can accommodate anticipated volumes and is critical to minimizing odour impacts.

 The BC Ministry of Environment and Climate Change Strategy (MoE) administers and regulates air quality issues, including odour issues, under the authority of the Environmental Management Act [SBC 2003] (EMA).
 The Organic Matter Recycling Regulation (OMRR) under the EMA, governs production, quality and land application of certain types of organic matter.
 The EMA and the OMRR are the two primary regulatory documents that govern odour management related to processing organics waste in BC as administered by the MoE.

+The facility will be located on already disturbed land to avoid disruption to adjacent forested areas, natural habitat and wildlife.
 A wooded area will be kept around the facility to mitigate visual impacts.